The Wealth of Nations: Book II: Of the Nature, Accumulation, and Employment of Stock

 When the stock which a man possesses is no more than sufficient to maintain him for a few days or a few weeks, he seldom thinks of deriving any revenue from it.
-He consumes it as sparingly as he can, and endeavours by his labour to acquire something which may supply its place before it be consumed altogether.
+He consumes it as sparingly as he can, and endeavours by his labour to acquire something which may supply its place before it is consumed altogether.
 His revenue is, in this case, derived from his labour only.
 This is the state of the greater part of the labouring poor in all countries.

 But when he possesses stock sufficient to maintain him for months or years, he naturally endeavours to derive a revenue from the greater part of it; reserving only so much for his immediate consumption as may maintain him till this revenue begins to come in.
 His whole stock, therefore, is distinguished into two parts.
 That part which, he expects, is to afford him this revenue, is called his capital.

 Of Money Considered as a particular Branch of the General Stock of the Society:

 From references of the first book, that the price of the greater part of commodities resolves itself into three parts, of which one pays the wages of the labour, another the profits of the stock, and a third the rent of the land which had been employed in producing and bringing them to market: that there are, indeed, some commodities of which the price is made up of two of those parts only, the wages of labour, and the profits of stock: and a very few in which it consists altogether in one, the wages of labour: but that the price of every commodity necessarily resolves itself into some one, or other, or all of these three parts; every part of it which goes neither to rent nor to wages, being necessarily profit to somebody.

 Of the Accumulation of Capital, or of Productive and Unproductive Labour:

 One sort of labour adds to the value of the subject upon which it is bestowed: there is another which has no such effect.
 The former, as it produces a value, may be called productive; the latter, unproductive labour.
 Thus the labour of a manufacturer adds, generally, to the value of the materials which he works upon, that of his own maintenance, and of his master's profit.
 The labour of a menial servant, on the contrary, adds to the value of nothing.